ArthurBoschet/arthurboschet.github.io/_projects/medical_segmentation.md

     UNet prediction on a validation image of the MISD heart segmentation dataset.
 </div>

-Through a 5-fold cross-validation analysis on the heart and lung datasets, we discovered that adding convolutional layers to the shortcut path showed promise as a design modification, although it did not reach statistical significance.
+Through a 5-fold cross-validation analysis on the heart and lung datasets, we found that adding convolutional layers to the shortcut path showed promise as a design modification, although it did not reach statistical significance.
 Subsequently, we evaluated this modified model, along with the U-net baseline and Swin-UNETR, on all datasets, and found that it achieved the best overall performance, with an average rank of 1.59 across all tasks.

 <div class="row text-center">
     <div class="col-sm mt-3 mt-md-0">